At St. John the Divine you have your choice of three service types:

 5:00 pm in the Chapel

 The evening service of Holy Communion has a more casual atmosphere.
 While rooted in the ancient traditions of Christian worship, this is a flexible service that draws from both the more traditional language and the modern language services.
 The music is organ-led, and parish musicians periodically share their talents.
-Preceded by a short service of prayer and healing at 4:45 pm.
-This services lasts one hour or less.
+This service lasts one hour or less.
+It is preceded at 4:30 p.m. by a Liturgy for Christian Healing offered by prayer ministers who are available for personal prayer and laying on of hands.

 11:00 am in the Hall Life Center